Wickwood-LLC/conditional_styles/README.txt

 For example, to add a stylesheet that only targets IE 6 and below, use: conditional-stylesheets[if lt IE 7][all][] = ie6-and-below.css

-And to add a print stylesheet for IE8 only, use: conditional-stylesheets[if IE 8][print][] = ie8.css
+And to add a print stylesheet for IE9 only, use: conditional-stylesheets[if IE 9][print][] = ie9.css

 *** IMPORTANT ***

-Drupal 6 also stores a cache of the data in .info files.
-If you modify any lines in your theme's .info file, you MUST refresh Drupal 6's cache by simply visiting the admin/build/themes page.
+Drupal 7 also stores a cache of the data in .info files.
+If you modify any lines in your theme's .info file, you MUST refresh Drupal 7's cache by simply visiting the Appearance page at admin/appearance.